kevinmcgrady/Flaggish-sdk/readme.md

-# Flaggy Helpers
+# Flaggish

-Helper functions for Flaggy
+Helper functions for Flaggish